soumitradev/HPCWiki/docs/faq/jobs/shared.md

 title: "Shared CPU"
 ---

+## Job Scheduling for shared memory CPU
-## How to schedule a shared memory CPU parallel job on Slurm?
+### How to schedule a shared memory CPU parallel job on Slurm?

 Users can use the `sbatch` command provided by Slurm to submit a job script.
 Note that, for loading the required packages one can use either `Modulefiles` or `Spack`.
 In the following we have shown example job scripts using `Modulefiles` and `Spack`.